Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 Composition and energy
 ----------------------

-The grand canonical ensemble requires properties of all possible configurations.
-However, it is unreasonable because the number of possible configurations increases exponentially as increasing supercell size.
+The grand canonical takes into account the local compositional fluctuation and enables to predict the average value of the “property of interest” (PoI) for any composition and temperature.
+However, it requires the energy and PoI for all possible composition and configurations, which is impractical.

 Instead, 5PG requires the properties of many configurations which is randomly generated at each possible composition.